vvrs/iglsynth/docs/source/index.rst

     :alt: Game graph from `EPFL Slides <http://richmodels.epfl.ch/_media/w2_wed_3.pdf>`_.

-To solve this game, first create a :class:`Graph` object to represent the vertices and edges in above figure.
+To solve this game, first create a :class:`Graph <iglsynth.util.Graph>` object to represent the vertices and edges in above figure.

 .. code-block:: python